 This motion theater is a lot of fun and they have several different 7-D Ride interactive experiences that you can do.

 We did the Zombies experience where you strap in and shoot the zombies with a laser gun.

 While here, you compete with the other players for points and bragging rights.
 Overall, the adventure is about 10 minutes long.

-We did the 7-D ride both days we were at the park and there were virtually no waits to get on the ride.
+I’ve done the 7-D ride several times at the park and there were virtually no waits to get on the ride.

 With that said, take a look at the trailer for the Zombie ride!